Show original items from the Special Collections in courses and lectures

 - During the lectures only the teacher is permitted to handle the documents

 Since the summer of 2020, Leiden University Libraries is offering an overhead visualizer for use during lectures.
 This device gives teachers the opportunity to (after instruction) enrich presentations with material from the special collections.
 These can be displayed live on screen, both in UBL and in online lectures.
-We are currently determining the extent to which assistance from library personnel is required.
+The date of the next instruction will soon be available in the Agenda.

 The overhead visualizer makes various forms of interactive teaching possible:

 - The device has a high-quality camera.
 This makes it possible to show details that are not or hardly visible to the naked eye.
 Students who are physically present therefore do not have to stand shoulder to shoulder above a print or book in order to view it properly.

 - Students can also watch live lectures virtually via Teams or Kaltura Liveroom.